Posted on

 When do vacation days accrue?

 California labor laws state that vacation days accrue on a pro rata basis throughout the year.8 This means that, if an employer provides 12 vacation days per year, they do not all accrue at the end of the year.
-Instead, the employee is entitled to 1 every month.
+Instead, you are entitled to one every month.

-This is often important for calculating how much compensation an employee is entitled to receive for his or her accrued vacation time after being discharged.
+This is often important for calculating how much compensation you are entitled to receive for your accrued vacation time after being discharged.

 Are vacation days required in California?